A quick data visualization of immigrant populations to the US – made with using p5.js (and other tools 😈).

 Planet Music is a sound visualizer on the moon!
 The current version has a set playlist of 6 songs that can be activated with the media player buttons.
 The space scene reacts to the sound using a fast Fourier transform (FFT).
 Here is a sample video:

-Try it for yourself here (Notes: please allow ~20 seconds to load.
+Try it for yourself here (Note: please allow ~20 seconds to load.
 Currently not optimized for mobile)

 I’m fascinated by the way sound and images combine, and how we perceive them.
 I like concerts because the music is accompanied by visual compliments, whether it is lighting, dancing, or (increasingly) digital images and videos on the big screens.